-Some people may prefer to use Trello or Asana, it really doesn’t matter.
+Some people may prefer to use Trello or Asana or Notion, it really doesn’t matter.
 Just find a tool that allows you to see and grab all the information you need in the way that works best for you, it will make a huge impact.

 I can’t emphasize this enough, especially when you’re starting out: create a routine.
 As a creative person this one felt sooooo limiting and I used to roll my eyes at people who said this, “I write when inspiration strikes, don’t try to change me, next!“